BBC received 110,000 complaints over too much Prince Philip coverage — the most in its history

-Philip, also known as the Duke of Edinburgh, husband to reigning monarch Queen Elizabeth II “passed away peacefully” on Friday at Windsor Castle — where he had been isolating amid the coronavirus pandemic.
+Philip, also known as the Duke of Edinburgh, husband to reigning British monarch Queen Elizabeth II “passed away peacefully” on Friday at Windsor Castle — where he had been staying amid the coronavirus pandemic.
 Following the news of his death, the BBC revised its schedule to make way for tributes, pulling popular television shows such as “Gardeners’ World” and postponing the “MasterChef” final.

-The BBC defended its coverage, saying it was “proud of the role we play during moments of national significance,” but did not disclose the precise number of complaints received.
+The BBC defended its coverage, saying it was “proud of the role we play during moments of national significance,” but it did not disclose the precise number of complaints received.
 Official figures are expected to be published this week on the broadcaster’s biweekly complaint log.

-While the broadcaster has since removed the dedicated complaints page which read: “We’re receiving complaints about too much TV coverage of the death of HRH Prince Philip, Duke of Edinburgh,” it did not go unnoticed.
+While the broadcaster has since removed the dedicated complaints page, which read: “We’re receiving complaints about too much TV coverage of the death of HRH Prince Philip, Duke of Edinburgh,” it did not go unnoticed.

 “The BBC, having adopted wall-to-wall Prince Philip coverage to avoid being criticised in parts of the media and politics.... has now received so many complaints about their wall-to-wall coverage they’ve set up a streamlined form to complain about it,” tweeted Guardian Media Editor Jim Waterson.

-While much of the nation — and the world — paid tribute to the duke and mourned his death, the BBC’s decision to dedicate so much airtime to royal programming angered “Masterchef” fans who had been looking forward to seeing who would be crowned winner of the popular cooking competition.
+While much of the nation — and the world — paid tribute to the duke and mourned his death, the BBC’s decision to dedicate so much airtime to royal programming angered “MasterChef” fans, who had been looking forward to seeing who would be crowned winner of the popular cooking competition.

 Many on social media pointed out that the same coverage of the duke was running on two BBC channels simultaneously, noting that one channel dedicated to coverage would have been a better idea.

-A total of 63,000 complaints were logged, with The Daily Mail claiming at the time that the show contained 8,000 swear words.
+A total of 63,000 complaints were logged about the opera, with the Daily Mail claiming at the time that the show contained 8,000 swear words.

 The broadcaster is not the only company to face criticism following the duke’s death.
-As Britain’s Network Rail and National Rail websites went “dark” to commemorate the 99-year-old, visually impaired customers complained they were no longer able to book travel tickets or view train timetables due to the newly implemented greyscale design.
+As Britain’s Network Rail and National Rail websites went “dark” to commemorate the 99-year-old, visually impaired customers complained they were no longer able to book travel tickets or view train timetables due to the newly implemented grayscale design.

 “As someone who is registered severely sight impaired, good colour contrast on a website is incredibly important,” explained Robin Spinks of the Royal National Institute of Blind People.

-Both services issued statements following the backlash saying the tributes had been “temporary” and that they were listening to customer feedback to improve accessibility so that content is more inclusive.
+Both services issued statements following the backlash, saying the tributes had been “temporary” and that they were listening to customer feedback to improve accessibility so that content is more inclusive.

 Read more: